Appendix: Dickinson of the Rigg in Branthwaite

-David and Thomas Dickinson, in a mid-life crisis maybe, bought a property at Branthwaite Rigg in Dean.
+David and Thomas Dickinson bought a freehold at the Rigg in Branthwaite in Dean.
 The investment attraction was coal.

 Their older brother George was already established at Winscales.

 Both parties to the original c1660 sale would have had a copy of the terms [an indenture], but clearly when a dispute arose some thirty years later neither party could find a legible copy.
 So a new indenture was drawn up.